The natural world

 Each state and territory is similar and we need to remember this exploitation of a gentle and demeaned group of animals is one of the cruellest and large scale slaughters on Earth.

 Quotes in this story include Richard Leakey (with Roger Lewin) The sixth extinction; Douglas Adams (and Mark Carwardine) Last chance to see, Environmental Justice Australia and the ABC.
-On Kangaroos, Gerald Durrell Two in the bush and Peter Hylands, Our thanks to Professor Steve Garlick and a special thank you to Steve for his dedication to Australian wildlife including Kangaroo welfare issues.
+On Kangaroos, Gerald Durrell Two in the bush and Peter Hylands, our thanks to Professor Steve Garlick and a special thank you to Steve for his dedication to Australian wildlife including Kangaroo welfare issues.